Sometimes, your financial offer may not cover all of your expenses or your situation may have changed since filing your FAFSA.

 Adjustment of family contribution

-The expected family contribution is the amount of money you are expected to be able to contribute to your education, as determined by the federal methodology need analysis formula approved by Congress.
+The Student Aid Index (SAI) is an eligibility figure used to determine the amount of federal financial aid for which a student is eligible.
+This number is generated by the information you provided on the FAFSA, as determined by the federal methodology need analysis formula approved by Congress.
 It is generated through the information you provided on the FAFSA.
-Your EFC depends on your dependency status, family size, number of family members in school, taxable and nontaxable income and assets.
+Your SAI depends on your dependency status, family size, taxable and nontaxable income and assets.

-If there are unusual financial circumstances that may affect your ability to pay for your education, you may request an appeal for an adjustment to your family contribution.
-Please contact us and request an AFC appeal.
-Special circumstances include:
+If there are special financial circumstances that may affect your ability to pay for your education, you may request a review of the information provided on your FAFSA to see if your special circumstances can be considered for an adjustment to your SAI.
+Please contact us and request an appointment to discuss if an appeal is an option for you.
+Special financial circumstances include:

 - Recent change in the household due to separation, divorce or death.